tzing/tugboat/docs/rules/step.rst

 :bdg:`STP005` Self-referencing step
 -----------------------------------

 The step references itself in the ``template`` field.
-This will cause an infinite loop.
+This may cause an infinite loop.

+Since this may still be a intended behavior, this rule is default to warning level.

 .. code-block:: yaml
    :emphasize-lines: 11